Bulk Sediment Analysis (Other Keyword)

 BULK SEDIMENT ANALYSIS AND CHARCOAL IDENTIFICATION OF SAMPLES FROM THE SKI LAKE SITE, TETON COUNTY, WYOMING (2019)

 The Ski Lake Site is located in the southern Teton Range, Teton County, Wyoming.
-Eight charcoal samples and eight bulk sediment samples excavated from two paleoseismic trenches at this site were submitted for analysis.
+Nine charcoal samples and twelve bulk sediment samples excavated from two paleoseismic trenches at this site were submitted for analysis.
 The goal of these analyses was to isolate and identify charcoal for possible radiocarbon dating.

 BULK SEDIMENT ANALYSIS OF SAMPLES FROM THE BOG LEMMING TRENCH, CLALLAM COUNTY, WASHINGTON (2019)